Producing Politics: Inside The Exclusive Campaign World Where the Privileged Few Shape Politics for All of Us

-Every two years, when national elections come around, Americans are inundated with campaigns’ communications: they see political advertisements on television and online, hear speeches and more ads on the radio, get countless flyers in the mail, receive robo-calls and live calls, and may even find a canvasser knocking on their doors.
+Every two years, when national elections come around, Americans are inundated with campaigns’ communications: we see political advertisements on television and online, hear speeches and more ads on the radio, get countless flyers in the mail, receive robo-calls and live calls, and may even find a canvasser knocking on our doors.

-Political campaigns are a key way people are connected to politics; they are the moments in a democracy when politicians and their parties have the most incentive to communicate directly with potential voters, and when voters must make a decision about whom to support.
-I believe that campaigns’ influence goes beyond how people vote; campaigns also create a large part of the political culture through which individuals come to understand democratic politics.
+Political campaigns are a key way people are connected to politics; they are the moments in a democracy when politicians and their parties have the most incentive to communicate directly with potential voters, and when voters must make a decision about whom to support (or whether to vote at all).
+Campaigns’ influence goes beyond how people vote; campaigns also create a large part of the political culture through which individuals come to understand democratic politics.

 To understand campaigns, then, we need to understand the people whose work builds them: the political consultants and political operatives who make their living working for parties, campaigns, and allied partisan organizations.
 Just as the decision-makers at Netflix, HBO, and ABC determine what kinds of entertainment to provide, these campaign professionals curate our political options.
 The ways they shape the system and its offerings for voters come out of their perceptions of what is politically possible, which persuasion strategies are effective, how the electorate operates, and what will make sense to and be rewarded by the rest of the political world.
 Politicos’ beliefs about how politics ought to work and how regular people see politics shape the decisions, strategies, and public messaging of the party leaders, presidents, legislators, and governors they advise.
 To make sense of a political landscape that’s often baffling to outsiders, we need to know how and why campaign professionals do what they do.